 Decide on the altitude the skydiver is falling from – let's say it is equal to 2000 m.

-Input all of these values into the free fall with air resistance calculator.
-You will automatically obtain the results: the time of fall equal to 40 seconds, a terminal velocity equal to 55.4 m/s, and a maximum velocity equal to 55.4 m/s.
+Input all these values into the free fall with air resistance calculator.
+You will automatically obtain the results: the time of fall equal to 40 seconds, a terminal velocity of 55.4 m/s, and a maximum velocity equal to 55.4 m/s.
 It seems that the skydiver has managed to reach his terminal velocity!

 Copy the value of 55.4 m/s to the last section of the calculator to find out what is the drag force acting on the skydiver.
 The calculator will perform the following computations:

 F = k × v²

 F = 0.24 × 55.4²

 Compare this result with the results from the free-fall calculator.
 Can you see the difference?

 If you have read this far, here is a video of one of the.

 And here is our very own Alvarobetween this calculator and the regular free fall calculator.